Lincoln County gets top seed for softball sectionals

 Logan (7-18) is the No. 3 seed, while Man (9-9) is fourth, Scott (7-16) fifth and winless Mingo Central (0-25) last.

-The double-elimination tournament is scheduled to begin on Tuesday at Hamlin as Man takes on Scott at 6 p.m. and Logan battles with Mingo Central at 8.
+The double-elimination tournament was scheduled to begin on Tuesday at Hamlin as Man took on Scott at 6 p.m. and Logan battled with Mingo Central at 8.
+Those games were after press time.

 Lincoln County then plays the Man/Scott winner on Wednesday at 6 p.m. and Chapmanville squares off with the Logan/Mingo winner at 8.